TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 27/Ezekiel 27.25.md

 ---

-The ships of Tarshish were thy caravans for thy merchandise: and thou wast replenished, and made very glorious in the heart of the seas.
+The ships of Tarshish were your caravans for your merchandise: and you were replenished, and made very glorious in the heart of the seas.